EXPLAINER-How Western sanctions will target Russia | Business

 EXPLAINER-How Western sanctions will target Russia

+Below are details on the curbs proposed so far and what other sanctions could target Russia: BANKS & FINANCIAL FIRMS Britain will cut off Russian banks from sterling markets and clearing payments, and Washington is taking similar action on the dollar, Johnson said on Thursday, adding that half of Russia's trade was currently conducted in U.S. dollar and sterling.
+In the 10-point sanctions package, the British government said it would impose an asset freeze on some major Russian banks, including state-owned VTB, its second-biggest bank, and stop major Russian companies from raising finance in Britain.

 The United States and its allies have vowed to hit Russia with harsh sanctions after Russian forces invaded Ukraine on Thursday in a massed assault by land, sea and air - the biggest by one state against another in Europe since World War Two.
-Western capitals introduced an initial round of sanctions after Russian President Vladimir Putin recognised two breakaway regions in eastern Ukraine on Monday.

-The United States and its allies have vowed to hit Russia with harsh sanctions after Russian forces invaded Ukraine on Thursday in a massed assault by land, sea and air - the biggest by one state against another in Europe since World War Two.

-Western capitals introduced an initial round of sanctions after Russian President Vladimir Putin recognised two breakaway regions in eastern Ukraine on Monday.
-U.S. President Joe Biden said Washington and its allies will announce "severe sanctions" with further measures later on Thursday.
+Western capitals had introduced an initial round of sanctions after Russian President Vladimir Putin recognised two breakaway regions in eastern Ukraine on Monday, though vowed to ramp up measures following the latest events.

-A senior U.S. administration official added that Sberbank , and VTB Bank would face sanctions if the Russian invasion proceeds.
-Bank Rossiya is already under U.S. sanctions from 2014 for its close ties to Kremlin officials.
+British Prime Minister Boris Johnson unveiled a package of "severe" sanctions against Russia, targeting banks, members of President Vladimir Putin's closest circle and the extremely wealthy who enjoy high-rolling London lifestyles.
+U.S. President Joe Biden is in the process of announcing further measures.

-The European Union has agreed to blacklist banks involved in financing separatist activities in eastern Ukraine.
+The European Union, which has also yet to detail its measures, has so far agreed to blacklist banks involved in financing separatist activities in eastern Ukraine.
 Russia's large banks are deeply integrated into the global financial system, meaning sanctions could be felt far beyond its borders.
-Data from the Bank for International Settlements (BIS) shows European lenders hold the lion's share of the nearly $30 billion in foreign banks' exposure to Russia.
+Data from the Bank for International Settlements (BIS) shows European lenders hold the lion's share of the around $120 billion in foreign banks' exposure to Russia.

-According to data from Russia's central bank, total Russian banking foreign assets and liabilities stood at $200.6 billion and $134.5 billion respectively with the U.S. dollar share amounting to around 53% of both, down from 76%-81% two decades ago.
-SOVEREIGN DEBT & CAPITAL MARKETS
+SOVEREIGN DEBT & CAPITAL MARKETS Britain announced it would ban Russian sovereign debt sales in London.
+Russia has issued 4.1 billion pounds of sovereign debt in London since the beginning of 2020.

 The coming package of measures from the EU will "target the ability of the Russian state and government to access the EU's capital and financial markets and services, to limit the financing of escalatory and aggressive policies," the bloc said.
 It will ban EU investors from trading in Russian state bonds.